The UNC ASLEI BA program is designed as entry to practice. However,

 - Where you are in program, as well as what you transfer into the program will impact the number of credits you take each semester.

-- For more information on transferring to UNC, visit: TRANSFERRING TO UNC
+- For more information visit: Transferring to UNC

 Click here to go back to the main ASLEI page.